-Pershing Rifle Society: This military society was organized at this University during the school year 1958-59.
-It is a national society that takes pride in its membership; and strives for leadership, sharpness, neatness, and individual as well as unit achievements.
-Its members are carefully elected by a Board of senior members.
+Pershing Rifle Society: This military society was organized at the University during the 1958-59 school year.
+It takes pride in its membership and strives for leadership, sharpness, neatness, and individual and unit achievements.
+Its members are carefully selected by a Board of senior members.
 The Precision Drill Team is an integral part of the Society.
-The Pershing Rifle Society is recognized nation-wide with the designation of Company P-16 of the 16th Regiment.
+The Pershing Rifle Society is recognized throughout the US as Company P-16 of the 16th Regiment.

-Association of the United States Army (AUSA): This Society was organized at this University in 1959 and is open to all cadets.
-AUSA has assumed the basic task of enhancing the public image of the ROTC with a program of civil activities and public information campaigns.
-AUSA participates in annual Blood and Cancer Funds Drives, High School Orientations, and other civic action projects.
+Association of the United States Army (AUSA): This Society, organized at the University in 1959, is open to all cadets.
+AUSA has assumed the basic task of enhancing the public image of the ROTC through civil activities and public information campaigns.
+AUSA participates in annual Blood and Cancer Fund Drives, high school orientations, and other civic action projects.
 The Sponsor Platoon is responsible for civil activities, public information, and recruiting.
 The Bulldog Platoon is responsible for operational plans and training.
-The AUSA Society is recognized nation-wide with the designation of Bulldog Company.
+AUSA is recognized throughout the US by the designation of Bulldog Company.